095056/Luis/For-maintainers.md

 it is possible to insert any text inside git commit, the *tags* are allowed for use only by maintainers.

 - `%ci:no-build` - tell CI to immediately finish build with "green" status.
+Has no effect on linter task.

 - `%ci:reset-backlog` - tell CI to build changes only from latest pushed commit.
+Has no effect on linter task.

 ### Dealing with CI issues